VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

 ## Writing a Sign In route

-Now that we have all the domain code necessary to authenticate users given an username and a password.

-So let's now create a route which we can use to authenticate users.
-In the routes folder, create the file below:
+Now that we have all the domain code necessary to authenticate users given an username and a password, we can create a route to authenticate users.
+Within the routes folder, create the file below:

 ```dart
 // routes/sign_in.dart